-Same-Sex Divorce Attorneys in Glendale & Tucson, Arizona
+Same-Sex Divorce and Family Law Attorneys in Glendale & Tucson, Arizona

 Until 2015, most same-sex couples in the United States were unable to be legally married.
 The pivotal Obergfell v.
-Hodges Supreme Court decision legalizing same-sex marriage in every state causally provided for same-sex divorce in every state.
+Hodges Supreme Court decision legalized same-sex marriage in every state.

-At the Law Offices of Vescio & Seifert, P.C., we believe our clients in same-sex divorce should receive all the same considerations and benefits as our clients in opposite-sex divorce.
-We will fight to protect your best interests.
-If you live in Tucson, Glendale, or anywhere in the Phoenix, Arizona, metro area, and you are considering divorce or have been served divorce papers by your same-sex spouse, we are here to help.
+At the Law Offices of Vescio & Seifert, P.C., we believe our clients in same-sex family law matters should receive the same considerations, benefits, and treatment as our clients in opposite-sex divorce and other family law cases.
+We will work to protect your best interests and your legal rights.
+If you live in Tucson, Glendale, or anywhere in Arizona, metro area, and you are considering divorce or have been served divorce papers by your same-sex spouse, we are here to help.

 Does Arizona Recognize

-Arizona case law yielded recognition of the legality of same-sex marriage in the state in 2014, a year prior to the Supreme Court decision.
-Married same-sex couples here enjoy all the same rights and bear all the same responsibilities as opposite-sex married couples.
+Married same-sex couples in Arizona have all the same rights and bear all the same responsibilities as opposite-sex married couples.
 This includes the right to obtain a no-fault divorce should the marriage fail.

-Gay divorce is often accompanied by unique challenges, including these five:
+Same-sex divorce and child issues is often accompanied by unique challenges, including these five:

 Many same-sex couples were living as married couples long before they were allowed to legally marry.
 When the court deals with any divorce, decisions regarding property division, spousal support, and other issues hinge on the date the marriage began.
 This can be a problem for mixed-sex couples who lived together for a period of time prior to making the union official, but it’s certainly a problem for same-sex couples.
 After all, they were not allowed to legally wed until 2014 in Arizona so delaying the formality was not their choice.
 Nonetheless, the brevity of their marriage may be held against one or both spouses.